Program Code: AAS.20573

 - Students must complete the Validation Application and receive a “Semester and Year of Validation” to be eligible to enter the program.
 It is recommended that this application be submitted during the final semester of pre-requisite courses.
 Validation is a process that allows the Registrar’s Office to review and confirm that the student has completed pre-requisite courses and requirements of this program.
 Approximately 20 students are accepted for PTA courses each Fall semester.

-- Validation requirements: 1) completion of prerequisite courses ENG 111 , LW 220W , PSY 101W or PSY 211W with a “C” (2.0) minimum grade and completion of BIO 140W or BIO 152W and BIO 153W or BIO 240 and BIO 241 with a “B” (3.0) minimum grade; 2) completion of BIO 140W or BIO 152W and BIO 153W or BIO 240 and BIO 241 within the past ten years.
-If this time period is exceeded, an approved biology course must be taken to refresh this content.
+- Validation requirements: 1) completion of prerequisite courses ENG 111 , LW 220W , PSY 101W or PSY 211W with a “C” (2.0) minimum grade and completion of BIO 140W or BIO 152W and BIO 153W or BIO 240 and BIO 241 with a “B” (3.0) minimum grade; 2) completion of BIO 140W or BIO 152W and BIO 153W or BIO 240 and BIO 241 within the past five years.
+If this time period is exceeded, BIO 140W must be taken to refresh this content.
 Please see the program coordinator to determine which course(s) must be taken; 3) completion of observation hours.

 - An observation series is required prior to validation.
 Students must observe, at a minimum, two different PTs and/or PTAs performing their skills in two different clinical practice sites for a minimum of 40 total hours.
-These observations must be documented using the PTA Observation Form which is available on the PTA program portal site and in the Counseling Office.
+These observations must be documented using the PTA Observation Form which is available on the PTA program website and in the Academic Advising Office.
 The form must be stamped at the Registrar’s office at the time the validation application is turned in.

 - Students may complete the program in five (5) semesters by following the accelerated track and completing the required courses in one semester.
 Students will need instructor permission to take LWT 251 concurrently with BIO.
 These students would then complete the second level ENG course, the POL course, and the LWA elective during the clinical course sequence.